Career Timeline of Aldrich Potgieter: Major Achievements and Milestones

 2022: Won the 2022 Amateur Championship

-February 2023: Won the African Amateur Stroke Play Championship in February 2023
+February 2023: Won the African Amateur Stroke Play Championship

-June 2023: Professional debut at the Korn Ferry Tour's Compliance Solutions Championship in June 2023
+June 2023: Professional Debut at Compliance Solutions Championship

-December 2023: Earned Medalist Honors at PGA Tour Q-School in December 2023
+December 2023: Earned Medalist Honors at PGA Tour Q-School

 In December 2023, Aldrich Potgieter earned medalist honors at the second stage of PGA Tour Q-School, guaranteeing him eight starts in the 2024 Korn Ferry Tour season.

-2023: Competed in the 2023 Masters and U.S. Open
+2023: Competed in 2023 Masters and U.S. Open

 2023: Turned Professional in 2023

-In 2023, Aldrich Potgieter turned professional and started his professional golf career.
+In 2023, Aldrich Potgieter turned professional golfer.

-January 2024: Won The Bahamas Great Abaco Classic in January 2024
+January 2024: Won The Bahamas Great Abaco Classic

 In January 2024, Aldrich Potgieter won The Bahamas Great Abaco Classic, becoming the youngest winner in Korn Ferry Tour history at 19 years, 133 days.

-December 2024: Tied-Second at Nedbank Golf Challenge in December 2024
+December 2024: Tied-Second at Nedbank Golf Challenge

-2024: Secured PGA Tour Promotion in 2024
+2024: Secured Promotion to the PGA Tour

 2024: Won The Bahamas Great Abaco Classic in 2024